Louis MacNeice

+MacNeice was awarded the CBE in the 1958 New Year Honours list.

 Life

 Ireland, 1907–1917

 Louis MacNeice (known as Freddie until his teens, when he adopted his middle name) was born in Belfast, the youngest son of Rev. John Frederick and Elizabeth Margaret ("Lily") MacNeice.
-Both were originally from the West of Ireland.
+Both were originally from the west of Ireland.
 MacNeice's father, an Anglican clergyman, would go on to become a bishop in the Church of Ireland and his mother Elizabeth née Cleshan, from Ballymaconry, Connemara, County Galway, had been a schoolmistress.
 The family moved to Carrickfergus, County Antrim, soon after MacNeice's birth.

 When MacNeice was six, his mother was admitted to a Dublin nursing home suffering from severe clinical depression and he did not see her again.
 She survived uterine cancer but died of tuberculosis in December 1914.
 MacNeice later described the cause of his mother's death as "obscure", and blamed his mother's cancer on his own difficult birth.
-His brother William, who had Down's syndrome, had been sent to live in an institution in Scotland during his mother's terminal illness.
+His brother William, who had Down syndrome, had been sent to live in an institution in Scotland during his mother's terminal illness.
 In 1917, his father remarried to Georgina Greer and MacNeice's sister Elizabeth was sent to board at a preparatory school at Sherborne, England.
 MacNeice joined her at Sherborne Preparatory School later in the year.